koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 Make sure to use the absolute path to `signtool.exe` that you noted down earlier.
 Also replace the `filetobesigned.exe` with the executable that you want to sign.
 When you run this, you should immediately see messages involving Azure Trusted Signing, and your signing should be successful.

-_⚠ If signtool is not giving you any option, make sure you have installed the .NET runtime!
+_⚠ If signtool is not giving you any output, make sure you have installed the .NET runtime!
 Without this runtime installed, signtool will not work._

 If you are seeing a list of certificates or an error about no certificates that could be used, you are likely using the _wrong_ version of signtool, possibly one included with an SDK installed on your system.
 Make sure to only use the signtool that you installed above.